rodrigcasio/NodeJS-rcasio-projects/personalNodePractice/express-APIs-practice/token-based-auth-API-6/READMEindex.md

 ```

 2. **Middleware `verifyToken`**
+*`verifyToken` middleware acts like a digital ID scanner, it receives the digital ID scan (`token`), scans it with the `SECRET_KEY`, and only if the card is authentic and not expired, does it allow the user to pass through to the `/dashboard`*

     | code | does |
     |:---|:---|
     |- **2.0** `const authHeader = req.headers['authorization'];`| When the client (like the `test-auth.http`) makes a request to a protected route (`/dashboard`), it **must** include the `Authorization` **header**.
 This is the common standard for passing **JWTs**.
 The value looks like this: `Bearer ayJAjssdaYHBajsdjfkas`|